ngpeijiun/stat/100/lesson02.md

 6. The process

     You want to know about a **POPULATION** but you only really have access to a **SAMPLING FRAME** that you can draw an **INTENDED SAMPLE** from, but in the end, you only get observations from the actual **SAMPLE**.

+7.  **Selection Bias**

+    The sampling frame should be as close to the entire population as possible.
+If this is not possible, the sampling frame should appropriately represent the desired population. **Undercoverage** is a type of selection bias in which sampling frame leaves out major portions of the population.

+8.  **Nonresponse Bias**

+    Nonresponse bias arises from low response rate.
+This problem can create bias if the people who respond have different views than those who do not.